 I think developers should do something about audio compression and quality retention before bringing this app to Android devices. iPhones still have a standard microphone setup, but Android users, if not using earphones with good mics, might need to depend on better software to retain their audio quality.

 On a different note, if you don’t want a dedicated app on your phone, you can go with one of the Clubhouse alternatives.
 One such alternative is Twitter Spaces, which is quite different from Clubhouse.
-If you’re in India, you can also use the Leher app.
+You can read in-depth details on Twitter Spaces vs Clubhouse Clubhouse alternatives here.
+Moreover, if you’re in India, you can also use the Leher app.

 Clubhouse Guide Roundup